andyjmorgan/WOLMesh/README.md

 1. Download the correct version for your build (linux x64, ARM for raspberry pi) above.
 2. Extract the contents to /usr/bin/wolmeshclient or another directory in the linux file system.
-3. Download the daemon-nodeconfig.json file, modify the serveradddress field and store it in the same directory as the installation.
+3. Download the daemon-nodeconfig.json file, modify the serveraddress field, rename it to nodeconfig.json and store it in the same directory as the installation.
 4. Make the file executable:

 ```bash